 If you’re interested in the beauty of architectural design, and you want to be the one who realises these designs by creating viable solutions that ensure structures stand the test of time, then this is the course for you.
-The Structural Engineering with Architecture degree at UCD is a two-part degree, with an initial three-year bachelor’s degree followed by a two-year master’s degree, focusing primarily on the design of structures.
-The programme’s aim is to develop an appreciation for architecture coupled with the solid fundamentals of an engineering degree.
+The Structural Engineering with Architecture degree at UCD is a two-part degree, with an initial three-year Bachelor’s degree followed by a two-year Master’s degree, focusing primarily on the design of structures.
+The courses aim is to develop an appreciation for architecture, coupled with the solid fundamentals of an engineering degree.
 This will enable graduates to challenge the traditional boundaries of structural design.

 The ME programme in Structural Engineering with Architecture is fully accredited by Engineers Ireland, and thus recognised internationally.
 Graduates can ﬁnd employment in Ireland and abroad in areas such as: